Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 You can visit the Department of Health and Aged Care for more information about Japanese encephalitis.

-For information on where you live, visit your state or territory's website:
+For information on where you live, or if you are travelling, visit the relevant state or territory's website:

 For more information on staying safe from Japanese encephalitis while travelling, you can: